devkral/simplescn/README.md

 Problems:
-restrictive firewall (for now):
+very restrictive firewall (for now):
-(problem ports in high range are still blocked) choose a port for client, set it by changing in the client_name file /0 to /<port>
+(ports in high ranges are still blocked) choose a port for client, set it by changing in the client_name file /0 to /<port>
 this is necessary because no STUN support yet